12 SEO TIPS THAT WILL HELP YOU IMPROVE GOOGLE RANK IN 2020

 - Secondly, you need to make sure that those strategies will not eventually produce a penalty that knocks you out of the search results altogether.

-In order to accomplish both of these, you must use sound SEO strategies that fall under Google’s guidelines.
+It does not matter is you are focusing on local SEO or trying to rank nationally, in order to accomplish both of these and improve Google rankings fast, you must use sound SEO strategies that fall under Google’s guidelines.
 It’s also important to listen to Google when they explicitly tell you something is important.

 Google’s own Search Engine Optimization Starter Guide is a good resource to start with.
 Stray to far from these suggestions and you may find that your high rankings will be short-lived.

-In 2017 almost 20% of all Google searches result in rich answers.
-This number is only expected to grow going forward.
+In 2017 it was found almost 20% of all of Google’s search result included rich answers.
+This number is only expected to grow in 2020.
 Therefore, learning how to optimize your pages to trigger rankings with rich answers is very important and will become even more important over time.
 Most website owners have trouble ranking for rich answers because it is a new concept that involves more than just ranking number 1 in the organic search results.
 In fact, many rich answers come from the number 2 and number 3 slots.
 Rich answers can even come from results as low as number 10.
 When employing rich answer on your site, you need to employ five basic strategies for maximum success.

-Make sure you rank in the top 10 of the organic search results for the targeted keyword.
+Make sure you rank in the top 10.

 This involves nothing more than traditional SEO tactics.
 Without a top 10 ranking, you can guarantee a web page has little chance of becoming a rich answer.
 Top 3 results will give you the best chance though so it’s best to aim for that